sourcegraph/about/content/blogposts/2024/sourcegraph-release-august-2024.md

 You can now mark saved searches as a “draft”, letting other users know that a saved search isn’t quite ready to be used yet.
 <br />

-## Prompts and prompt library for VS Code
+## Prompts and Prompt Library for VS Code

 <br />
 Cody currently offers users quick, ready-to-use commands for common actions to write, describe, fix, and smell code, as well as the ability to create their own custom commands tailored to your development workflow.
 We’ve heard from customers how valuable commands are and received lots of feedback on how to improve them.